CruzVermelhaCNE/INEMTripulacoesFetcher/README.md

 # INEM

 Please secure your website.
-When doing it please a direct way to export a XLSX.
+When you are doing it please add a direct way to export a XLSX.